 Trainers (TTT) Course for Thrive trained Practitioners

-A course for experienced Thrive trained Practitioners who, it is recommended, are also Thrive Course Leaders, to learn how to deliver Thrive Approved courses, so that others are able to work more effectively with all children and to help re-engage vulnerable children with life and learning.
+A course for experienced Thrive trained Practitioners, who, it is recommended, are also Thrive Course Leaders,or delegates who have completed the 5 day Thrive Immersive Pathways course, to learn how to deliver Thrive Approved courses, so that others are able to work more effectively with all children and to help re-engage vulnerable children with life and learning.
 An organisation can benefit financially by having their own Trainer in situ to build in-house capacity at a reduced rate and to bring new funds into their organisation.

 During this intensive and emotionally demanding 10 day course you will consolidate your knowledge of the Thrive Approach and Thrive-Online.
 You will learn how to deliver Thrive Approved courses to adults and how to role model the Approach.

 You will be expected to

 undertake intensive classroom based learning during which you will prepare and deliver presentations to demonstrate understanding of the Thrive Approach and Thrive-Online